FlynnMa/MonitorMe_KatasSigmaConnectivity/README.md

 Body temperature: every 5 minutes Sleep status: every 2 minutes Maximum number of patients per physical MonitorMe instance: 500 MonitorMe reads data from eight different patient-monitoring equipment vital sign input sources: heart rate, blood pressure, oxygen level, blood sugar, respiration rate, electrocardiogram (ECG), body temperature, and sleep status (sleep or awake).
 It then sends the data to a consolidated monitoring screen (per nurses station) with an average response time of 1 second or less.
 The consolidated monitoring screen displays each patients vital signs, rotating between patients every 5 seconds.
 There is a maximum of 20 patients per nurses station.

+# Business constrains
+1. Security and privacy, prioritize data privacy including regulatory compliance, the system must comply with relevant healthcare regulations and standards, such as HIPAA or GDPR, to ensure the privacy and security of patient data.
+2. Budget constraints
+3. Time to market
+4. Maintenance and support, the system must be easy to maintain by both StayHealthy and clients

+# Techinical constrains
+Some technical constrains could be applicable in the MonitorMe system:
+1. Maxium patients per nurse station
+2. Maximum patients per MonitorMe instance
+3. Data Storage Capacity, for each patients vital sign, Monitor Me must record and store the past 24 hours of all vital sign readings.
+4. Security Protocols

 # Customer Maintenance, workflows todo
 Add/Remove device